natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

     In [25]: 'string1' and 'string2' and 'string3'
     Out[25]: 'string3'

-If one of the operators is a false, the result of the expression will be the first false value:
+If one of operators is a false, result of expression will be the first false value:

 .. code:: python